 During the past couple years, I’ve spent a little time contemplating why change is hard for me.
 I think all three of the examples I gave above are applicable for me in some way, but the underlying reason why I struggle so much with change is because it invades the controlled environment I’ve worked so hard to create.
 In other words, change is the arch nemesis of my security.

 Intrinsically, I feel most secure when I’m in complete control of my environment.
 Being in complete control of my environment is achieved when I can (1) explain why things are the way they are, (2) predict the outcome of the events which occur in it, and (3) control the outcome of these events.
-Changes can assist me in accomplishing three objectives, have no impact on my ability to accomplish them, or inhibit me from accomplishing them.
+Changes can assist me in accomplishing these three objectives, inhibit me from accomplishing them, or have absolute no impact on my ability to accomplish them.
 When changes occur which help me accomplish them, I easily embrace them.
 But on the other hand, when changes occur which prevent me from accomplishing them, I resist them.

 The biggest problem we all face is that most of the changes which occur in our lives make us feel less secure.
 That’s not to say that they actually make us less secure, but until we’ve experienced the end results, we may feel less secure.
 I’ll give a few examples.
 When the opposing candidate becomes president, we feel less secure and resist the change.
 When we grew up on hymns but our church decides to sing more contemporary songs and fewer hymns, we feel less secure and resist the change.
 When a family member we love passes away, we feel less secure and resist the change.
 In the end, these changes may actually be very good for our security, but when they are initially announced, we feel like they’re going to take away some of our security.